-Limit of Detection (LOD) and Limit of Quantitation (LOQ) - The LOQ is defined by the calibration range and is verified annually, or more frequently if specified in a method.
-If no results are reported outside the calibration range, and the laboratory does not report lower than the LOQ (also called the Reporting Limit) an LOD study is not required, unless specified by the method.
-If the LOD is determined using the lowest calibration standard and meets the method requirements for precision and accuracy, the LOQ does not need to be verified, unless specified by the method.
-The validity of the LOD is confirmed by the analysis of a QC sample, in the approved matrix, containing the analyte at no more than 2-3X the LOD for single analyte tests, and 2-5X the LOD for multiple analyte tests.
-The LOQ is verified annually, or more frequently if required by the method, by analyzing a QC sample containing the analytes of concern in the approved matrix, at 1-2X the claimed LOQ.
+Limit of Detection (LOD) and Limit of Quantitation (LOQ) - Limit of Detection (Also referred to as Minimum Detection Level) studies are performed annually, or more frequently if there is a significant change in personnel, facilities or equipment.
+The validity of the LOD is confirmed by the analysis of a QC sample, in the approved matrix, containing the analyte at no more than 5X the LOD for single analyte tests, and 5X the LOD for multiple analyte tests.
+The LOQ (also referred to as the Reporting Limit, RL) is verified annually, or more frequently if required by the method (typically with each analytical run), by analyzing a QC sample containing the analytes of concern in the approved matrix, at 1-2X the claimed LOQ.

-3.3.1.2 Laboratory Environment
+3.2.1.2 Laboratory Environment

 Testing occurs only within the laboratory except for "analyze immediately" parameters such as temperature, pH and total residual chlorine, which are analyzed in the field, or filtration steps for certain procedures, which must be done in the field immediately upon sample collection.
-The Interstate Environmental Commission's laboratory shall furnish all items of equipment, including reference materials, required for the correct performance of tests for which accreditation has been received or is sought.
+The IEC's laboratory shall furnish all items of equipment, including reference materials, required for the correct performance of tests for which accreditation has been received or is sought.
 IEC's equipment and associated software used for testing, calibration and sampling must achieve the accuracy required and comply with specifications relevant to the tests concerned.
 Equipment outside the permanent control of the IEC laboratory is handled so as to ensure that requirements of the NELAC standard are met.

-Before being placed into service, all equipment purchased is calibrated and checked to establish that they meet the laboratory's requirements and relevant standard specifications.
+Before being placed into service, all equipment purchased is calibrated and checked to establish that it meets the laboratory's requirements and relevant standard specifications.
 Calibration is checked for key quantities or values of the instruments where these properties have a significant effect on the results.

 Prior to use on each working day, balances, pH meters, and ovens must be checked with NIST traceable references, where available, in the expected use range.
 Refrigerators, incubators and waterbaths are checked twice a day, at least four hours apart, and temperatures recorded, taking into account any applicable correction factors, in the temperature logbook.
 Ovens, which may not be regularly used, are checked at least weekly to ensure that they are in the appropriate range.
 Log sheets for ovens are posted on each oven door.
-All mechanical volumetric devices, including eppendorf pipets, must be checked for accuracy on a quarterly basis.
-Glass micro liter syringes (not currently used) shall come with a certificate attesting to established accuracy or the accuracy shall initially be demonstrated and documented by the laboratory.
+All mechanical volumetric devices, including Eppendorf TMpipets, must be checked for accuracy on a quarterly basis.
 The temperature, cycle time, total time and pressure of each autoclave run must be documented.
 Use of bacteriological indicators with each run demonstrates sterilization.
 Autoclave tape is only used to indicate that each item has been exposed to the sterilization process.
 A maximum registering thermometer accompanies each autoclave batch and the thermometer reading at the end of the sterilization cycle is recorded.
 The autoclave timing device is checked monthly.
 The incubator humidity is monitored by monitoring plates for weight loss (moisture loss).
 Microbiological analyses require extensive quality control checks that are outlined in tables in each analytical SOP.
-Tables in analyte-specific laboratory SOPS, outline analyte-specific QC checks.
+Tables in analyte-specific laboratory SOPS outline analyte-specific QC checks.
 In addition, the laboratory utilizes posted checklists and calendars to ensure timely completion of general laboratory calibrations and QC measures.